-The following table presents the fair value measurements of assets and liabilities recognized in the accompanying statements of financial position measured at fair value on a recurring basis and the level within the fair value hierarchy in which the fair value measurements fall at June 30, 2016 and 2015:
+The following table presents the fair value measurements of assets and liabilities recognized in the accompanying statements of financial position measured at fair value on a recurring basis and the level within the fair value hierarchy in which the fair value measurements fall at June 30, 2017 and 2016:

-Fair Value Measurements Using Fair Value Quoted Prices in Active Markets for Identical Assets Significant Other Observable Inputs Significant Unobservable Inputs (Level 3) June 30, 2016 (Level 1) (Level 2) (Level 5) Certificates of deposits Beneficial interests in assets \$ 1,734,863 \$ - \$ 1,734,863 \$ - held by others 29,334,778 - 29,334,778 - June 30, 2015 Certificates of deposits \$ 1,486,235 \$ - \$ 1,486,235 \$ - Beneficial interests in assets held by others 22,087,899 - 22,087,899 -
+Fair Value Measurements Using

+Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

+June 30, 2017 () () ()

+Beneficial interests in assets

+held by others \$ 37,551,725 \$ - \$ 37,551,725 \$ -

+Money market funds 999,001 999,001

+June 30, 2016 Beneficial interests in assets

+held by others \$ 29,334,778 \$ - \$ 29,334,778 \$ -

 Following is a description of the valuation methodologies and inputs used for assets measured at fair value on a recurring basis and recognized in the accompanying statements of financial position, as well as the general classification of such assets and liabilities pursuant to the valuation hierarchy.
-There have been no significant changes in the valuation techniques during the year ended June 30, 2016.
+There have been no significant changes in the valuation techniques during the year ended June 30, 2017.

-Beneficial Interest in Assets Held by Others and Certificates of Deposit
+Beneficial Interest in Assets Held by Others